-A suite of five instruments for the serious acquirer of digital and offline assets.
+A suite of seven instruments for the serious acquirer of digital and offline assets.
 Each tool reads a different chamber of the deal — the domain, the website, the business, the dossier, the pipeline — and returns the same thing: a verdict you can table without apology.

 Most acquisitions fail in the gap between the listing and the lawyer — between the moment a deal looks interesting and the moment formal due diligence begins.
 That gap is where assumptions go unchallenged, where add-backs go unaudited, and where buyers commit before they have any business doing so.

 The Hunter Suite is the intelligence layer that fills it.
-Five tools, each built for a discrete moment in the acquisition.
+Seven tools, each built for a discrete moment in the acquisition.
 Run alone or in sequence — from initial discovery through to the final dossier.

 The methodology is consistent: forty-seven signals, twelve weighted vectors, six tiers of data, one verdict.
 BUY, HOLD, or AVOID.
 The numbers read the same whether you are scanning a domain at midnight or reviewing a data room at quarter close.
 And once you commit to a target, The Counting House watches it live — every field, every change, instant alert.